Skip to main

 While the on-campus Master of Historic Preservation opens the door to a number of careers by providing students with a broad foundation in historic preservation history, theory, and practice, as well as technical preservation skills, the MHRA addresses the needs of mid-level professionals aspiring to leadership positions and seeking career advancement.
 The online format allows for maximum flexibility, increasing its appeal to working professionals.
 The curriculum consists of 36 credit hours (24 core, 9 electives, and a 3-hour capstone project).
 Because it targets working professionals, it is expected that students will take 1-2 courses per semester rather than a full load.

-In order to learn more about the MHRA, please visit the College of Design website.
+To learn more about the MHRA and for a sample curriculum plan, please visit the College of Design website.

 Contact